 Taco Tuesday's history is complicated, even past the multiple origin stories.
 The name has a federal trademark held by Taco John's since 1989; the fast-food chain, which is based in Cheyenne, Wyoming, frequently sends out cease and desist letters to restaurants across the country who dare to brand their own Taco Tuesday as such.

 But the chain doesn't have a lock on the first use of the name in Taco Tuesday history.
 They weren't even the first restaurant to trademark the phrase "Taco Tuesday," though the other restaurants that did so only sought a trademark in their home states (which is why Taco John's national trademark does not apply in New Jersey).

 View this post on Instagram

-According to Thrillist, Taco Tuesday history goes back to the first use of the phrase "in the August 20, 1973, edition of the Rapid City Journal in South Dakota.
+According to Thrillist, Taco Tuesday's history goes back to the first use of the phrase "in August 20, 1973, edition of the Rapid City Journal in South Dakota.
 Under the drawing of a Spanish flamenco dancer, the Snow White Drive-In asked people to 'Stop in on Taco Tuesday.'"
 Even earlier than that, restaurants had been promoting Tuesday taco specials; though none of those carried the name, the idea to offer a deal for hard shell tacos on Tuesday night was obviously not a new one.

 Two other restaurants claim to have started the trend of Taco Tuesday.
 Tortilla Flats, a now-closed restaurant in Laguna Beach, California, received a California state trademark in 1984.
 Gregory's Restaurant and Bar in Somers Point, New Jersey, trademarked the name in 1982 (thus the reason the Taco John's trademark doesn't apply in New Jersey).